-What do I need to bring along when I enrol my child?
+What do I need to bring along to enrol my child?

 One of the following in a the parent/caregivers’ name and less than three months old: